 - When making it at home, you can substitute the natural yogurt for other alternatives, so you can easily get a vegan version.

-- It’s much cheaper making it at home.
+- It’s much cheaper and sustainable making it at home.

 How to make a vegan version of ayran

 To make vegan kefir, you can use vegan yogurt or you can just substitute the yogurt with homemade soy kefir.

 Depending of how creamy your kefir is, you might need less water than when using yogurt.